vrizzi/styleguide/Ruby.md

       end
     end

-    # best of all, though, would to define_method as each findable attribute is declared
+    # Best of all, though, would to use `define_method` as each findable attribute is declared
     ```

 ## Misc

-* Write `ruby -w` safe code.
-* Avoid hashes as optional parameters.
-Does the method do too much?
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than
   5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.